viccpp/realloc4cpp/realloc4cpp.md

 be very useful.
 We could potentially get performance and safety gain: no need to move the existing data (performance) and consequently no risk to cause an exception by throwing move-operation (safety).
-Yes, it cannot be guaranteed that every resize-request will be satisfied (it won't usually in fact).
+Yes, it cannot be guaranteed that every resize request will be satisfied (it won't usually in fact).
 And what do we do in such case?
 All we do today!
 Just fall back to the current technics.